UKHO/docs/engineering/strategy/engineering-ai-strategy.md

 Applicability and constraints

-- Applies to all civil service staff, contractors and suppliers working in or for Software Engineering.
+- Applies to all civil service staff, contractors and suppliers working in or for Engineering.
 - Use of AI tooling with classified (anything above Official), personal, or otherwise sensitive data is prohibited unless explicitly authorised by security policy and executed within approved sandboxes or vetted on-premises solutions.
 - All use must comply with MOD/UKHO policies, data protection law and procurement rules.